Contact us for help: firstname.lastname@example.org

 A trigger is usually a term used for something that may spark a sudden Meniere’s attack.
 It may cause a sudden increase in pressure inside the ear, increase of tinnitus, dizziness or spark a full blown vertigo attack.

-So then on this page we talk of triggers as something that in some cases may have caused your Meniere's symptoms in the first place, but mostly are thought of as things that spark attacks once you actually already have this condition and are susceptible to the extra strain on your nerves in the ear, the immune system or other parts of your body that connect with the ear.
+So then on this page we talk of triggers as something that in some cases may have caused your Meniere's symptoms in the first place, but mostly are thought of as things that spark attacks once you actually already have this condition and are susceptible to the extra strain on your nerves in the ear, the immune system or other parts of your body that connect in some way to the ear.

-Some triggers to be avoided just seem like common sense, others are more obscure and contentious in some people's eyes.
+Some triggers to be avoided just seem like common sense, others may seem more obscure and contentious in some people's eyes.
 That said, they are all very real triggers.
-It can sometimes feel like looking for a needle in a haystack when trying to identify your triggers, other times it seems very obvious.
-Doctors will often speak of certain triggers as being just hearsay because there is no 'clinical data' to back up the claims of their patients.
-The fact is though, many triggers are obvious to even the most skeptical and the numbers speak for themselves.
+At first it can sometimes feel like looking for a needle in a haystack when trying to identify your triggers; educate and inform yourself and the answers become more obvious.
+Some doctors may speak of certain triggers as being just hearsay because there is no 'clinical data' to back up the claims of their patients.
+The fact is though, many triggers become obvious to even the most skeptical and the numbers we have speak for themselves.

 Everybody involved in Meniere's Help has lived through this illness themselves and either controlled their symptoms and now live a normal life and/or have identified their original underlying cause and dealt with it directly themselves or through help from medical professionals.
-That or they are health professionals themselves who have done the same with family members.
+That or they are health professionals themselves who have done the same with family members or patients.

 Like most things related to this condition, nothing is written in stone.
 It can be very different for each individual.
 We hope his page helps you identify your own triggers and do something about them.
-To get a more indepth and better understanding of all this I suggest you get hold of our recorded information in 'Managing Meniere's Disease'.
+To get a more indepth and better understanding of all this I suggest you read all of our recorded information taken from the past 11 years in 'Managing Meniere's Disease'.

-If you would like help with any of this just contact us using the form on this page or email us using the address at the top of the page.
+If you would like help with any of this just contact us using the email address at the top of the page.

 A Summary of Possible Triggers